Here’s our German Stollen Recipe for the Holiday Season!

 When you are done with the powdered sugar, let your Christmas Stollen sit until it has fully cooled.

-You can certainly enjoy the Stollen right away, but we’d recommend letting it sit to “ripen” for at least a few days up to two weeks.
+You can certainly enjoy the Stollen right away, but we’d recommend letting it sit to “ripen” for at least a few days up to two or three weeks.
 How long exactly is a personal preference really.

 Stollen (German Christmas Bread)

 The Fruit Filling